CRC-FONDA/A2-job-granularity/MG-HIBF/README.md

 ## Usage (Simple readmapping):

-- Place all .fasta files of the reference genomes in the data/genomes folder
-- Place the query reads in the file data/queries.fastq
-- run the setup.sh to install tools not available via conda (new gcc and cargo needed)
+- Run the setup.sh to install tools not available via conda (new gcc and cargo needed)
-- assume the existence of a file `data/genomes/bins.tsv` that groups all read files into bins, like this:
+- Place a file that defines the reference genome files with bin ids into `data/bins.tsv`.
+For example:

 ```
 x.fna	0